gitamped/bud/README.md

 # bud
-Example web service in Go using the seed and stem projects
+Example web service in Go using the seed, stem, and fertilize projects